Ottawa · Canada

 • Server topology

-• OS and memory settings (operating system level, JVM level, etc.)
+• OS and memory settings (operating system, JVM, etc.)

 • Apache HTTP and Tomcat server configurations

-• Web application security (i.e. XSS, CSRF and SAP and web application best practices)
+• Web application security — XSS, CSRF, SAP and web application best practices

 • Password policies

-• Application logging (is enough information logged and is sensitive information being logged to the files)
+• Application logging — sufficiency, and whether sensitive information is being written to files

 • Credit card data management